AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-06-how-to-escape-tutorial-purgatory.md

 ---
 title: "Stuck in Tutorial Purgatory?"
 description: Tutorials can help you grow as a developer.
-But they can also hold you back if relied upon excessively.
+But they can also hold you back.
 Stuck in tutorial purgatory?
 Here's how to get out.
 keywords: [tutorial purgatory]
 categories: [dev, beginners]
 comments_id: 37